geolffreym/Syrup/README.md

 **Node JS Required**

-blend files is relatively simple, you must first establish the libraries you want to use in environment.
+Blend files is relatively simple, you must first establish the libraries you want to use in environment.

-Syrup Is modular so you can create your own libraries and integrate the autoloader
+Syrup is modular so you can create your own libraries and integrate the autoloader

 ```js
 //Development